Study And Practice What A Buddha Taught

 Atthakanagara Sutta – The Single Quality For Awakening

-This introduction is common to the following suttas on Jhana: Aṭṭhakanāgara Sutta, Anupada Sutta, Rahogata Sutta, Jhana Sutta, Jambālī Sutta, and the Samādhaṅga Sutta.
-They are all linked here: Right Meditation – Samadhi – Jhana
+This introduction provides the necessary context for understanding Jhana and is common to the following suttas: Aṭṭhakanāgara Sutta, Anupada Sutta, Rahogata Sutta, Jhana Sutta, Jambālī Sutta, and the Samādhaṅga Sutta.
+They are all linked here: Jhana – Right Meditation

-Free of grasping after, these levels of meditative absorption are simply the recognition that Shamatha-Vipassana meditation is actually developing concentration while avoiding creating further distraction.
-This aspect of Right View then remains free of conceit – I-making – that would otherwise create frustration and distraction within Shamatha-Vipassana meditation practice.
+Free of grasping after, these four levels of meditative absorption are clear direction to recognize that Jhana meditation is actually developing concentration while avoiding creating further distraction due to fabricated methods.
+This aspect of Right View then remains free of conceit – I-making – that would otherwise create confusion, contradiction, frustration, and distraction within Jhana meditation practice.

-Having mastered them, he immediately dismissed them as they “do not lead to disenchantment, to dispassion, to cessation, to stilling, to direct knowledge, to self-awakening, or to unbinding.
-This (method) only seeks to establish a reappearance in the dimension of nothingness” (or in the dimensions of neither perception nor non-perception, or infinite space, or infinite consciousness, or any other fabricated non-physical self-reference.)
+Having mastered these fabricated common meditation techniques, he immediately dismissed them as they “do not lead to disenchantment, to dispassion, to cessation, to stilling, to direct knowledge, to self-awakening, or to unbinding.
+This (method) only seeks to establish a (fabricated) reappearance in the dimension of nothingness” (or in the dimensions of neither perception nor non-perception, or infinite space, or infinite consciousness, or any other fabricated non-physical self-reference.)

-This is a realization Siddartha developed prior to his awakening.
-As such, it could have been taught to simply avoid any fabricated non-physical self-reference.
-One of the break-throughs of understanding Siddartha had was insight into the powerful but very subtle strategies that a mind rooted in ignorance will develop and cling to in order to continue ignorance.
+The realization that it is a lack of concentration that results in grasping and clinging mind is insight Siddartha developed prior to his awakening.
+As such, he could have taught to simply avoid any fabricated non-physical self-reference.
+One of the break-throughs of understanding Siddartha had was skillful insight into the powerful but very subtle strategies that a mind rooted in ignorance will develop and cling to in order to continue ignorance.
+As common during the Buddha’s time as ours, “dharmas” that encourage meditation practices that teach subtle but convenient methods for ignoring ignorance are common, unskillful, and cruel.
+Nagara Sutta – The Buddha Describes His Awakening

 With profound wisdom, the Buddha realized the attraction of continuing self-establishment in fabricated non-physical realms.
-He understood that the most effective method of understanding the foolishness of these doctrines that encouraged continued I-making would be to explain these common experiences in the context of Shamatha-Vipassana meditation.
-In this way, these non-physical fabrications, when seen in the proper context, are simply ordinary fabrications to be recognized and abandoned.
+He understood that the most effective method of understanding the foolishness of these doctrines that encouraged continued I-making would be to explain these common experiences in the context of Jhana meditation.
+In this way, Jhana meditation de-mystifies these non-physical fabrications.
+When seen in the proper context as ordinary fabrications these wrong views are simply recognized and abandoned.

 The Buddha typically told his followers to “Go find the root of a tree or an empty hut and do Jhana.”
-This is instruction on establishing seclusion as the proper environment for Shamatha-Vipassana meditation leading to the development of ever-deepening levels of meditative absorption.
-The singular meditation method the Buddha taught for deepening concentration is through Shamatha-Vipassana meditation.
-The Shamatha-Vipassana meditation method is established in the Satipatthana Sutta, the primary sutta on Four Foundations Of Mindfulness.
+This is instruction on establishing seclusion as the proper environment for a meditation practice with the purpose of developing ever-deepening levels of meditative absorption.

-It is the initial section of the Satipatthana Sutta that is instruction for calming the mind by becoming mindful of the breath in the body.
-This is the first foundation of mindfulness that begins the process of Jhana – of developing concentration.
+It is the initial section of the Satipatthana Sutta that is instruction for increasing concentration and calming the mind by becoming mindful of the breath in the body.
+This is the First Foundation of Mindfulness that begins the process of Jhana – of developing concentration.
 The second and third foundations of mindfulness continue the establishment of concentration by ending distractions arising from reacting to, or clinging to feelings and thoughts as they arise and pass away, always returning mindfulness to the breath.
-This instruction relates directly to the levels of Jhana.
-Avoiding the distraction that would arise by reacting to feelings and thoughts, the joy of seclusion and deepening concentration is recognized.

-As concentration increases, directed thought and evaluation is abandoned and a pleasant abiding is established which relates to the fourth foundation of mindfulness – being at peace with the present quality of mind.
+As concentration increases, directed thought and evaluation is abandoned and a pleasant abiding is established.
+This relates to the fourth foundation of mindfulness – being at peace with the present quality of mind.
+This quality of mind is known as equanimity and gradually increases as Jhana meditation continues within the framework and guidance of the Eightfold Path.
+(See below for an explanation of Directed Thought and Evaluation)

-(The remaining sections of the Satipatthana Sutta then shows how to apply ever-deepening levels of meditative absorption to other significant themes of the Dhamma.
-The entire Satipatthana Sutta is not meant as meditation instruction which becomes obvious when seen in the proper context of the Buddha’s Dhamma)
+The remaining sections of the Satipatthana Sutta then show how to apply ever-deepening levels of meditative absorption to other significant themes of the Dhamma.
+The entire Satipatthana Sutta is not meant as meditation instruction which becomes obvious when seen in the proper context of the Buddha’s Dhamma as detailed here.

 The Buddha’s Dhamma reunites the mind and body and overcomes the self-identification seeking to establish a “self” in fabricated magical, mystical, and imaginary planes of physical non-existence.